Each group played a department within the company. The UML diagrams below result from the exercise and the class’s thinking.

 This interdependence reinforces the need to apply methods to ensure that the quality of data remains high to maintain efficiency within the organisation.

 The sequence diagram below illustrates communication between people in different departments.

 The company is a large Japanese computer producer with an independent European direct sales force.
 It has production and distribution facilities in western France, Scotland and Malaysia.

-In the context of the computer production market between 2000 and 2004, hindsight shows us that there was a general movement to outsource production facilities in Asia.
+In the context of the computer production market between 2000 and 2004, hindsight shows a general movement to outsource production facilities in Asia.

 A Japanese company combined an American computer producer with a European one in difficulty with their own production facilities only to repatriate those facilities to Asia.

 The company invested in antiquated green-screen systems.
 Peoplesoft replaced these multiple systems allowing global access to all core systems.